xusl/fastbootdload/ZigBeeFlashProgrammer/LifeSensorFlashProgrammer/ReadMe.txt

 AppWizard creates one dialog class:

-JN516x Flash ProgrammerDlg.h, JN516x Flash ProgrammerDlg.cpp - the dialog
+LifeSensorFlashProgrammerDlg.h, LifeSensorFlashProgrammerDlg.cpp - the dialog
-    These files contain your CJN516xFlashProgrammerDlg class.
+    These files contain your CLifeSensorFlashProgrammerDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in JN516x Flash Programmer.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in LifeSensorFlashProgrammer.rc, which can be edited in Microsoft Visual C++.